iabhishe-k/Image-Video-Cartoonizer/README.md

 - For videos, the cartoonized output plays in a window; press `d` to quit.
 - The default number of color clusters for images is 9, for video is 7.
 You can modify this in the code if needed.

----

-Feel free to contribute or report issues!